oidoid/nature-elsewhere/readme.md

 syntax available to the full capacity of the language's design intents.

-I've also appreciated that Prettier supports related languages likely to appear in a JavaScript project, such as HTML and Markdown, although I generally wish their was a way to favor a more compact formatting.
+I've also appreciated that Prettier supports related languages likely to appear in a JavaScript project, such as HTML and Markdown.

+I generally wish their was a way to favor a more compact formatting.
+In some cases, I've changed my writing to favor a particular formatting.
+For example, using types instead of interfaces, arrow functions instead of functions, and trying to minimize the verbosity of typing by aliasing the subject type to "t".

 #### Parts of JavaScript / TypeScript to Avoid